+I followed up the next day.
 What does it mean?
 What does it mean for me?
 What does it mean in these times?

 King Saul was pursuing David to kill him.
 Instead of confronting Saul, the man God chose as the King, forming a coupe and dethroning him, David went into hiding.

-During his time of banishment, men began coming over to him.
-In the beginning those men included warriors from the tribe of Benjamin, Saul’s own relatives.
+During his time of exile, men began coming over to join him.
+The initial surge of supporters included warriors from the tribe of Benjamin, Saul’s own relatives.
 (1 Ch.
 12:2) Members of the tribe of Manasseh joined David even though their desertion of Saul could cost them their heads.
 (1 Ch.
 12:19) Day after day, men came to David’s help at a place called Ziklag.
 (1 Ch.
 12:20-22)

-By this time, God had rejected Saul as king, and it was only a matter of time for Saul’s demise.
+God had rejected Saul as king, and it was only a matter of time for Saul’s demise.
 God was making a change, and David was the chosen one by God to replace Saul.
 We know today that David was also the man through whom God planned, eventually, to raise up the Messiah – the root of Jesse’s seed – Jesus.

 Saul’s reign had run its course.
-Saul was out touch with God.
-His head had gotten to big.
-Pride had taken over, and he was no longer favored.
-He was losing his grip on reality and the kingdom.
+Saul was out of touch with God.
+His head had gotten too big.
+Pride had taken over, and he no longer bowed to God in his heart.
+He was losing his grip on reality and the kingdom God had given him.

-The number of men who came from the other tribes were far greater, including 120,0000 men from Reuben, Gad and the half-tribe of Manasseh, 50,000 men from Zebulun, 40,000 from Asher, 37,000 from Naphtali, and 28,600 from Dan.
+The number of men identified from the other tribes were far greater in number, including 120,0000 men from Reuben, Gad and the half-tribe of Manasseh, 50,000 men from Zebulun, 40,000 from Asher, 1000 “captains” and 37,000 men “with shield and spear” from Naphtali, and 28,600 from Dan.